What is a BioHip?

 A Regeneris BioHip procedure is usually performed on an outpatient basis, which means you can return home a few hours after your treatment to recover in the comfort of your home.
 A total hip replacement operation requires a hospital stay of 1-2 weeks, increasing the risk for a postoperative infection and also making the procedure much more expensive.

 Recovery from a THR is extensive and often painful.
-For most patients, it takes at least six months before any true relief can be felt after the surgery and only after to committing to a strict strength training regimen to regain strength in the joint.
+For most patients, it takes up to six months before any true relief can be felt after the surgery and only after to committing to a strict strength training regimen and physical therapy to regain strength in the joint.
 Regeneris BioHip patients are instructed to refrain from rigorous physical activity for about two weeks, although gradual stretches and exercises are encouraged almost right away in order to keep the joint mobile after treatment.

 A hip replacement typically lasts 10-20 years, at which time you will need to undergo another major surgical procedure so as to remove the old device and replace it with another.
 These consecutive procedures tend to carry higher risk, since there may be damage done to bone and tissue from the first procedure which then complicates the process.
 The Regeneris BioHip differs for each patient and therefore the amount of time before a patient needs another injection varies.
-However, the Regeneris BioHip offers 5 or more years of continued relief.
+However, the cell therapy is generally thought to provide years or more of continued relief after which your aging or disease process could resume and necessitate another treatment.

-While the Regeneris BioHip is still too new to be covered by most insurance plans, the procedure promises to be much more cost-effective than a total hip replacement in the long run.
-The cost of a THR runs about $39,000, while Regeneris BioHip costs about $7,500 depending on your personalized treatment program.
+While the Regeneris BioHip is a research protocol and not covered by insurance plans, the procedure promises to be much more cost-effective than a total hip replacement in the long run.
+The cost of a THR runs about $39,000, while Regeneris BioHip costs an estimated $7,500 depending on your personalized treatment program.

 The Regeneris BioHip involves two distinct, state-of-the-art technologies: